rubensauchelli/platform-template/documentation/installation-guide.md

 If you see errors connecting to the database:

-1. Check if PostgreSQL is running: `pg_isready`
+1. Check if your database server is running
 2. Verify your DATABASE_URL is correct
 3. Ensure database user has appropriate permissions
+4. Check firewall rules if connecting to a remote database

-#### OpenAI API Issues
+#### API Integration Issues

-If you encounter OpenAI API errors:
+If you encounter API errors with third-party services:

 1. Verify your API key is valid and has sufficient permissions
-2. Check if you have billing set up on your OpenAI account
+2. Check if you have billing set up on your provider account
-3. Ensure you have access to the required models
+3. Ensure you have access to the required services/models
+4. Check API rate limits and quotas

 #### Next.js Build Errors